luau-lang/rfcs/docs/keyof-type-operator.md

 The main drawbacks of implementing this are that it requires some pretty powerful machinery to support properly.
-Fortunately, however, we've already built the general machinery to support type operators into the ongoing work on the new type inference engine for Luau, and as such, there is little remaining drawback to implementing this.
+Fortunately, however, we've already built the general machinery to support type functions into the ongoing work on the new type inference engine for Luau, and as such, there is little remaining drawback to implementing this.
 In fact, the implementation is already all done in the new type inference engine and amounts to less than 200 lines of code